Chapter 17 : 17. Whispering Hearts

 Later.
 She'd deal with it all later.

-Callie spilled Rose's mound of pillows onto the floor in a fit of giggles.
+Callie bounded into the room and spilled Rose's mound of pillows onto the floor in a fit of giggles.

 “Shhh!”
 Rose said conspiratorially, tossing the pillows back onto the bed at Callie.
 “You’re going to give it all away!”

 Wren ignored her two roommates and scrutinized her work.
 "What do you think, Trudy?"

 "She can't hear you.
 She's muffed."
 Callie fell back into another fit of giggles.

 Trudy pulled a set of wild Augurey feather ear muffs off her head, music from the latest dungeon band blaring through them.
 "What?
 I heard my name."

 Wren waved to the school-wide montage floating in mid-air.
 "What do you think?"

 Trudy pointed accusingly at the picture hovering near Wren's left ear.
 "Godric Gryffindor!
 Not that one, I'm smiling!"

 "All your pictures are like that," Wren said.
 "You love to fly."

 Trudy grumbled and examined the rest of the board with a critical eye.